 One More Step

 - Apply for a loan if a combination of your grants, scholarships and personal contributions are not sufficient to cover your costs.
 Apply for loans by our priority deadline date - please visit Loans for additional information and to see final application deadline dates.

-- Please note: in order to be eligible for Federal Direct Stafford Loans you must be enrolled in 6 or more credits.
+- Please note: in order to be eligible for Federal Direct Stafford Loans you must be enrolled in 6 or more credits each semester.